webdbhosei/ippeisoba/README.md

 ## Project Phase
   Now we are designing the project.
   I, together with the students, are trying to get us accoustomed to using the github, to split the work.
 We are learning how to design the system and how to work together with github.

+  on 14/May/2015: Modeling the real world 'problems' is very difficult.

 ## This is a Graduate School Lecture material
   I am quite sorry for those who expect to obtain the fruit from this site, but it may take time, because I work on this project only 3 to 5 hours per lecture day(preparing materials, ) 15 lecture days per semester.
 So, I work for the system upgrade only 100 hours per year.